• Skip to primary navigation

 No matter how long you’ve been practicing elsewhere, Florida requires all massage therapists to complete a 10-hour Florida Laws and Rules course.
 This ensures you understand the specific state laws that regulate massage therapy here.

-What About the Interstate Massage Compact (IMpact) It it the same as the MOBILE Act?
+What About the Interstate Massage Compact (IMpact) Is it the same as the MOBILE Act?

 You may have heard about the Interstate Massage Compact (IMpact)—another effort to streamline multi-state licensing for massage therapists.
 T